 Finding a fourth partner has been the sticking point.
 There are three roadblocks:

 - D66 doesn’t want to renew the outgoing four-party coalition with the Christian Union.
-They hold opposite views on euthanasia rights and religious schools.
+Those parties hold opposite views on euthanasia rights and religious schools.

-- VVD and CDA don’t want to add two left-wing parties to a coalition when only one is needed for a majority.
+- VVD and CDA don’t want to add two left-wing parties to a coalition when one is enough for a majority.

 - The Labor Party and Greens promised voters they would only go into government together.